mozilla/BrowserQuest/README.md

     $ node server/js/main.js

-The BrowserQuest server should start up, showing output like
+The BrowserQuest server should start, showing output like this:
-this:

     $ node server/js/main.js
     This server can be customized by creating a configuration file named: ./server/config_local.json